OFFICIAL VETO LEAGUE RULES

 2.01

-Captains may not pitch for their own team.
+Captains may not pitch for their own team in the night game.

 2.02